Chart Color Schemes

 Gymea - Grays Point's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Gymea - Grays Point.
-Both young and old age cohorts saw low prevalence of common health conditions.
-The rate of private health cover was found to be exceptionally high at approximately 61% of the total population (11,444 people), compared to 65.7% across Greater Sydney.
+Both young and old age cohorts exhibit low prevalence of common health conditions.
+Private health cover rate is exceptionally high at approximately 61% of the total population (11,444 people), compared to 65.7% across Greater Sydney and 55.3% nationally.

-Nationally, the average is 55.3%.
-The most common medical conditions in the area were arthritis and asthma, impacting 7.6% and 6.6% of residents respectively.
-72.7% of residents declared themselves completely clear of medical ailments, compared to 72.3% across Greater Sydney.
-As of 18.3% of residents are aged 65 and over (3,418 people), which is lower than the 21.1% in Greater Sydney.
+The most prevalent medical conditions are arthritis and asthma, impacting 7.6 and 6.6% of residents respectively.
+A total of 72.7% of residents declare themselves completely clear of medical ailments, compared to 72.3% across Greater Sydney.
+The area has 18.3% of residents aged 65 and over (3,418 people), lower than the 21.1% in Greater Sydney.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health